Tugdual-G/transformal/README.md

     eigenvector /= norm(eigenvector) # ensure the vector does not grow or shrink to much
 ```

-This process is the main bottleneck of the code, and could be improved by implementing a solver using the quaternionic multiplication operator rather than traditional multiplication.
+This process is the main bottleneck of the code, and could be improved by implementing a solver using the Hamilton product rather than traditional multiplication.
-Implementing a real quaternionic solver would reduce the amount of memory transaction, since for now, quaternions are represented by 4x4 matrix to work with traditional solvers.
+This would reduce the amount of memory transaction and cache misses, since for now, quaternions are represented by 4x4 matrix to work with traditional solvers.

 Otherwise, a matrix-free methods such as LOBPCG could be used... with a quaternionic matrix.